-In this article, we explore 25 ways you might consider making extra money from home.
+In this article, we explore 35 ways you might consider making extra money from home.

 How to make extra money from home

 The expansion of online and remote work opportunities has widened the field for added income.
-Though you have many ways to earn extra money from home, it's important to find the best opportunity for your skills, interests, level of commitment and experience.
-Here are 25 ways to make extra money from home:
+Though there are many ways to earn extra money from home, finding the best opportunity for your skills, interests, level of commitment and experience is important.

 1. Try affiliate marketing